Modern Slavery Act Statement for the year ending 31st March 2019

 Staff who work in the areas likely to be affected by modern slavery (Trading and largescale procurement) are trained in our procedures for ensuring that the organisation and its supply chains remain free of slavery and human trafficking.

-This statement was approved by the Council of Sense, the National Deafblind and Rubella Association on 19 March 2019, for the year ending March 31st 2018.
+This statement has been approved by the Council of Sense, the National Deafblind and Rubella Association for the year ending March 31st 2019.

 Nicholas Keegan, Treasurer